 If you go to Glasgow you will hear many words that are unique to the area.
 Here are some popular ones:

-- Scunnered – Means to be tired or exhausted
+- Scunnered – Tired or exhausted

 - Dafty/whalloper – An idiotic or stupid person